theinterned/batucada/README.rst

 .. _the development wiki: https://github.com/p2pu/lernanta/wiki

-Setup the lernanta development environment quickly with our `environment setup script`_.
-Or if you enjoy linux command line hacking, check out our `install docs`_ on our wiki.
+Setup the lernanta development environment quickly with our `environment setup script`_ Or if you enjoy linux command line hacking, check out our `install docs`_ on our wiki.

 .. _dev_env: https://github.com/p2pu/lernanta-dev-env